glw/bash_workshop/README.md

-see txt files for examples.
+see markdown files for examples.